-Assistance for Alleged Victims and Accused Students
+Assistance for Alleged Victims

-Various on-campus adjustments can be made for those who have experienced Sexual Misconduct and those accused of Sexual Misconduct, including room changes, changes of locks, extra security rounds, no contact orders, and academic relief.
+Various on-campus adjustments can be made for those who have experienced sexual misconduct, including room changes, changes of locks, extra security rounds, no contact orders, and academic relief.
 These can be arranged through the Dean of Students Office 562.907.4233 during business hours or immediately through the administrator on call (contact through Campus Safety at 562.907.4911).

-Additionally, the Support Person Program or staff in the Dean of Students Office can assist such students with extensions, absences, and other academic accommodations, providing only generic information (no mention of Title IX or Sexual Misconduct) to professors for the accommodation.
+Additionally, the Support Person Program or staff in the Dean of Students Office can assist Alleged Victims with extensions, absences, and other academic accommodations, providing only generic information to professors for the accommodation (with no information about Title IX or sexual misconduct).